-The conservation status of the species in Morocco was described recently by Cuzin (1996), on the basis of data found in Loggers et al. (1992), completed by new data gathered by the Water and Forest Service, by his personal observations, and by the observations of resident and visiting naturalists; it is primarily these recent data which are used here.
-The species seems to be extinct since 1985 in northeastern Morocco.
-Its range was greatly reduced in the Ida massif or Tanane, north of Agadir, where it would seem that the species disappeared in 1993, following a local drought of several years.
-The species was discovered on the southern slopes of the eastern Middle Atlas, towards Outat Oulad El Haj, as well as on the High Plateaux, slightly farther south.
-Small groups were also seen on the southern slopes of the central and eastern High Atlas, from the region of Ouarzazate to that of Rich, reaching an altitude of 2600 meters south of Imilchil, where the species is clearly transhumant: numerous testimonies indicate the presence of the species in summer, and its absence in winter.
-The species was discovered in the Jbel Saghro, where it seemed abundant in 1981, rare in 1991, and from where it seems to have disappeared at the present time.
+The state of conservation of the species in Morocco was described recently by Cuzin (1996, 2003), on the basis of data found in Loggers et al. (1992), completed by new data gathered by the Water and Forest Service, by his personal observations, and by the observations of resident and visiting naturalists; it is primarily these recent data which are used here.
+The species is probably extinct in north-eastern Morocco since 1985.
+Its range has been greatly reduced in the Ida massif or Tanane, north of Agadir.
+The species was recently discovered on the southern gradient of the eastern Middle Atlas, towards Outat Oulad El Haj, as well as on hills of the High Plateaux, slightly more to the east (Cuzin, 1996, 2003; Caron et al., 2004).
+Some small groups have also been observed on the southern gradient of the central and eastern High Atlas, from the region of Ouarzazate to that of Rich, reaching an altitude of 2600 meters south of Imilchil, where the species is clearly transhumant: numerous testimonies indicate the presence of the species in summer, and its absence in winter (Cuzin, 1996, 2003).
+Outside of the Middle and Great Atlas, Cuvier's Gazelle was recently observed at the western extremity of the Saharan Atlas in the region of Djebel Grouz (Caron et al., 2004).

-In the Sahara, a group of three animals was observed south of Foum Zguid, in 1994.
-In 1995, the species was found in the entire region situated from the Drâa Wadi, at about a hundred kilometres upstream from its mouth, to the last reliefs northeast of Smara in the Aydar.
-This confirmed older data (Morales Agacino, 1949; Aulagnier and Thévenot, 1986) and pushed back the southern limit of known distribution by about sixty kilometres southwards (Cuzin, 1996).
+Further towards the Sahara, recent discoveries indicate substantial populations in the western Anti Atlas and the northwestern Sahara, with an extension of known range towards the south between the lower Drâa and the Aydar massif (Cuzin, 1996, 2003).
+A group of three animals was observed south of Foum Zguid, in 1994.
+In 1995, the species was found in the entire region situated from the Drâa Wadi, at about a hundred kilometres upstream from its mouth, to the last relief north-east of Smara in the Aydar.
+This confirmed older data (Morales Agacino, 1949; Aulagnier & Thévenot, 1986) and pushed the southern limit of known distribution southwards by about sixty kilometres (Cuzin, 1996).